What is a Satellite Media Tour? How have SMTs Evolved in the Digital Age?

 In addition to media training your spokesperson and making sure they are comfortable with messaging and key talking points, other items to consider are set design, props, food stylists, etc. This will vary depending on the subject matter and whether it is an in-studio tour or remote.
 Your vendor will be able to provide you with sample set designs to help create the look that best suits your client’s style and overall theme.

 Are you planning a Spanish Satellite Media Tour?
-We can help!
+We can help with that too!

 Satellite Media Tour Terms to Know